checkcheckzz/python-github-projects/README.md

 ##Python Repositories Collection and Classification

-If you want to build a cool Python project from scratch, the suitable start point is to find a related project.
+If you want to build a cool Python project from scratch, a good start point is to find a related project.

 This repository lists the hot (by number of stars) projects on Github.
 I will add new projects gradually.
 The classification is based on the project's main purpose.
 If a project is a client for certain database, I put it under the database category.

 As you know, a project may belong to several categories.
 If you think that a project is listed under a wrong category or a new category should be added, please open an issue.
 If you want to add a new project to certain categories, just send me a pull request and follow the [contribution guide](https://github.com/checkcheckzz/Python-open-projects/wiki/Contribution).